 - In the case of a contract employment where wages are calculated on the basis of time (example: X dollars per hour), dedications shouldn’t be more than equal to the time missed.
 For example, if an employee is paid $15 an hour and they missed two hours of work, the deduction should not exceed $30.

 - No dedication shall be made for the purpose of defraying or partly defraying the cost of holiday pay or sick pay.

-Some employers will also equate the late arrival of monthly-paid workers with their absence from work to deduct the salary.
-However, section 32 (2) of the EO, Chapter 57 of the Laws of Hong Kong, states that deductible wages do not include that an employee is late at work, therefore, employers are not allowed to deduct wages from an employee.
-Employers can refer to the real legal case of “Mr. Mak salary deduction due to lateness”, No. HCLA 42/2000.
+Some employers will equate tardiness with outright absence.
+However, section 32 (2) of the EO, Chapter 57 of the Laws of Hong Kong states that deductible wages do not cover employee tardiness.
+Employees can even refer to the case of Mr. Mak salary deduction case as a legal precedent (No. HCLA 42/2000).